kfinley/cloud-platform/README.md

 #### dotnet
 Git Submodule for shared .NET Core projects.
 Repo located at https://github.com/kfinley/cloud-platform-dotnet

+#### infrastructure
+This directory contains the AWS CDK app (platform) and shared cdk libraries as well as other infrastructure related assets such as Docker files.
+Each service package has it's own infrastructure folder which handles all infrastructure as code for that service.
+(More details on this in the Infrastructure as Code section below)

 #### packages
 This directory contains any shared TypeScript projects/submodules as well as front end client packages.